Whole Foods Market® and Gotham Greens to build nation’s first commercial-scale rooftop greenhouse above Brooklyn store

 Gotham Greens (gothamgreens.com) is a New York City based agribusiness that builds and operates commercial scale greenhouse facilities in urban areas for fresh vegetable production.
 Since commencing production in early 2011, Gotham Greens has quickly become one of New York State’s leading producers of premium-quality, greenhouse-grown vegetables and herbs.
 Gotham Greens’ pesticide-free produce is currently grown in technologically-sophisticated, climate-controlled rooftop greenhouses in Brooklyn, NY.
 Gotham Greens provides its retail, restaurant, and institutional customers with reliable, year-round supply of premium-quality produce grown under the highest standards of food safety and environmental sustainability.

-Christina Minardi was born in Patterson, New Jersey and grew up in a bakery that has been run by her family since 1927.
+Christina Minardi was born in Paterson, New Jersey and grew up in a bakery that has been run by her family since 1927.